 Does the Department of Epidemiology and Biostatistics at the University of Maryland, College Park have rolling admissions?
 No. We only have fall admissions.

 Will the Admissions Committee for the Department of Epidemiology and Biostatistics review my application if it is considered incomplete?
-No. The Admissions Committee will not forward your application for review unless all required items, including official GRE scores, have been submitted as well as the UMD Graduate School Supplemental Application.
+No. The Admissions Committee will not forward your application for review unless all required items have been submitted as well as the UMD Graduate School Supplemental Application.

 Should I wait for letters of recommendation and test scores to arrive before submitting to SOPHAS?
 No. As soon as your application is complete with items that you have control over (personal statement, resume or C.V., all required sections of the online application, transcripts) you should submit your application.
 This will allow SOPHAS to begin verifying and preparing your application.